Experiencing joy is a form of radical self-care.

 'Sister Act' (1992)

-Whoopi Goldberg stars Deloris Van Cartier, a lounge singer in Reno, Nevada.
+Whoopi Goldberg stars as Deloris Van Cartier, a lounge singer in Reno, Nevada.
 When she witnesses a murder, she is forced to go into hiding for her protection in a convent in Los Angeles.
 Going by Sister Mary Clarence, she joins the choir and upends the previously quiet lives of the sisters.
 The musical comedy, directed by Emile Ardolino, co-stars Kathy Najimy, Maggie Smith, Bill Nunn and Harvey Keitel.
-This year marks the film’s 30 year anniversary.

 Where to Watch: Amazon